Problems with Convatec Wafer for 2-Piece System

 Reply to Yats

 Tyates, I am still confused.
 You are using a drainable pouch and your appliance is not smelling or leaking.
-Why do you need to change the pouch before changing the wafer.
-On average with colostomy's the whole appliance is changed every 4 days.
-A 2-piece appliance is not meant to last a long time permitting you time to keep it installed while you change multiple drainable pouches that you may keep each on for days.
-The 2-piece systen provides you the flexibility to switch out a full size pouch for a mini pouch wihout changing the wafer.
+Why do you need to change the pouch before changing the wafer?
+On average, with colostomies, the whole appliance is changed every 4 days.
+A 2-piece appliance is not meant to last a long time, permitting you to keep it installed while you change multiple drainable pouches that you may keep on for days.
+The 2-piece system provides you the flexibility to switch out a full-size pouch for a mini pouch without changing the wafer.
 It also facilitates using closed pouches.
-A drainable pouch typically last as long as it takes to need to change the wafer.
+A drainable pouch typically lasts as long as it takes to need to change the wafer.
 Then you would change both.
 As to your original question, you typically would need to clean the wafer when you change your bag.
-It is not strictly necessary and some do and others don't.
-In addition to ConvaTec, Hollister and Coloplast 2-piece appliance's are no different in this regard.
+It is not strictly necessary, and some do and others don't.
+In addition to ConvaTec, Hollister and Coloplast 2-piece appliances are no different in this regard.

 Mysterious Mose